 Please call us on 020 7317 7774 with details of your intended gift.
 We will give you the contact details of our stockbroker and the transaction of shares can then be done through them.

 Do you wish to donate shares worth less than £500?

 If you would like to make a donation under £500, you can donate shares to ShareGift and mention the Royal Free Charity when you do so.
 ShareGift is a charity that specialises in accepting donations of smaller share holdings which may not be worth selling on their own.
 They can be contacted on 020 7930 3737 or through the ShareGift website.

-If you would like any further information on donating shares, please contact Julio Grau on 020 7317 7774 or [email protected]
+If you would like any further information on donating shares, please contact the fundraising team at [email protected]

 Give in kind